ably/ably-dotnet/README.md

 ## Building and Packaging

-The build scripts are written in powershell using PSake and need to be run on Windows with Visual Studio 2017 installed.
+The build scripts are written partly using `fake' and partly in powershell using PSake and need to be run on Windows with Visual Studio 2017 installed.
 Additionally nuget.exe and GitVersion.exe are required, these can be installed via [chocolatey](https://chocolatey.org)

     choco install nuget.commandline
     choco install gitversion.portable

-Running `.\build.ps1` will start the build process and run the tests.
+Running `.\build.cmd` will start the build process and run the tests.
 Running `package.ps1` will run the build script and create a nuget package.

 ## Working from source